ryanmichaeljames/ryanmichaeljames.github.io/_posts/2022-11-17-securing-asp-dotnet-web-api-access-control-list-single-client.md

 ## Application Registration Setup

 We will need to register an Application Registration for the ASP.NET web API that will serve as both the API and the client application.
-The

 From the Azure Active Directory blade, create an application registration.